arunrayini/cis6930fa24-project1/README.md

 Inconsistent Email Redaction: While the primary goal is to target names within emails, the regex pattern may result in complete email redaction in some cases, depending on text context.

-Python Version: This project was developed and tested on Python 3.11.5 instead of python 3.12

 Non-U.S. Address Formats: The tool’s address redaction is focused on U.S. formats and may not work effectively for international addresses.